 Ingredients & Method for Vegetables:

-1 bokchoy 1 bunch of spinach or baby spinach 2 stalks of celery, sliced 1 cup sliced mushrooms, white or shitake 1 cup chopped spring onions 2 – 3 eggs
+1 bokchoy 1 bunch of spinach or baby spinach 2 stalks of celery, sliced 1 cup sliced mushrooms, white or shitake 1 cup chopped spring onions for garnish 2 – 3 eggs, boiled and sliced lengthwise

 Ingredients & Method for Ramen:

-In a bowl, add a tablespoon of chilli oil and sesame paste mix.
+In a deep soup bowl, add a tablespoon of chilli oil and sesame paste mix.
 Pour the soup till the bowl is half full.
 Drop in as much ramen noodles as you like.
 Top with vegetables, chicken, and egg.
 Season with spring onions.
 If you want it more spicy, pour a teaspoon of the chili oil.